 Field Reference & AboutFirst time here?
 Quick start

-Five paths through the app, depending on what you're doing on the job right now:
+Pick the path that matches what you're doing on the job right now:

 - Bending conduit?
 Calculations → Calculator.
 Tap the Offset preset (or Offset Shrink / 3-Pt Saddle / Saddle Shrink), tap the highlighted number to type your value, tap an angle chip.
-Feet-and-inches math with fractions, no classroom.
+For quick-lookup take-up and shrink values, see Info → Conduit Bender Reference.

 - Learning the trade?
 Visuals tab is the teaching star.
-The Ampacity Chart shows how amps scale across every wire size and temp rating; the Wire Explorer draws each conductor at true relative scale.
+The Ampacity Chart shows how amps scale across every wire size and temp rating; the VD Chart shows how voltage drop climbs with distance per wire size; the Wire Explorer draws each conductor at true relative scale.

 - Every calc gives a number — always cross-check.
 SparkRef is a field calculator, not a code substitute.
 Read the Disclaimer card and keep your codebook (or Ugly's) on the truck for the official word.